Built in 2014, by JT Marine Incorporated of Vancouver, Washington (hull #001) as the Hawaii for the Hyak Maritime Company of Middletown, Delaware.

 In 2014, the tug was leased to Crowley Marine Services Incorporated of San Francisco, California.
 Where she retained her name.

-In 2016, the tug was leased to the Kirby Corporation of Channelview, Texas.
-Where the she retained her name.
+In 2016, she was leased to the Kirby Corporation of Channelview, Texas.
+Where tug retained her name.

 The tug's electrical service is provided by two, Kohler 180kW generators.
 Driven by two, John Deere 6081A diesel engines.
 The tug's capacities are 158,000 gallons of fuel, and 11,000 gallons of water.